+You can apply the seven parts of the main project on one of your own videos.
+You get 20 points for processing one additional video, which must be a video that you captured.
+You get full points if you produce the results from parts 4-6 for your video.
 Note that the camera position should not move in space but it can rotate.
 You also need to have some moving objects in the camera.
 Try to use your creativity to deliver something cool.

 You can track camera orientation using the homography matrices for each frame.
 This allows you to estimate and remove camera shake.
 Please note that camera shake removal for moving cameras is a more difficult problem and is an active area of research in computational photography.
 One idea (which we haven't tried and might not work) is to assume that camera parameters change smoothly and obtain a temporally smoothed estimate for each camera parameter.
 A better but more complicated method would be to solve for camera angle and focal length and smooth estimates for those parameters.